The Word Alive: Hard Reset and line-up instability (2021–present)

 On October 22, 2021, the band announced that drummer Matt Horn and founding guitarist Tony Pizzuti departed from the band on good terms.
 Tyler Ross formerly of Being as an Ocean and Mat Madiro of From Ashes to New would fill up their places on Starset's Horizons U.S. tour along with All Good Things, which started in November 2021.

-On November 17, 2021 the band announced that they had parted ways with Fearless Records and had signed with Thriller Records.
+On November 17, 2021, the band announced that they had parted ways with Fearless Records and had signed with Thriller Records.

 The band's seventh studio album Hard Reset, was released on August 25, 2023 through Thriller Records.
 The album spawned five singles with "Wonderland", "Nocturnal Future", "Slow Burn", "Hate Me" (featuring Julian Comeau of Loveless), "Strange Love", and "New Reality".

 On May 30, 2024, Zack Hansen announced that he had stepped away from the band, citing personal reasons.
 On May 31, The Word Alive stated that Hansen had been removed from the band in response to allegations of domestic violence made against him by a romantic partner.
-The allegations were later shown to be false, but the damage had already been done.
-The band went on to recruit guitarist Logan Abernethy to fill their empty guitar slot on tour, with Abernethy eventually joining the band full time in April, 2025.
+The band went on to recruit guitarist Logan Abernethy to fill their empty guitar slot on tour, with Abernethy eventually joining the band full time in April of 2025.

 On the same day Abernethy's joining was announced, the band also announced the departure of drummer Daniel Nelson, citing his desire to pursue other ventures and effectively retire from touring.
 Drummer Devin Attard was recruited to take his place.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+The band are also confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.